 These pellets are shipped to manufacturers of plastic products.

-Imagination Station just opened a learning world called Energy Factory in May of 2010.
-The exhibits within this area focus on the process of refining oil and solar energy.
+The exhibits within Energy Factory focus on the process of refining oil and solar energy.
 There is one exhibit that shows the cost per barrel of oil for common household products.
 In order to calculate the cost per barrel for a household product just divide 128 by the number of ounces in a product then multiply by 42 and then multiply by the price of the product (128 / # of oz. x 42 x price of product = cost/barrel).
 For example, we have calculated the cost per barrel for some common household items below:

 $1,839.60 for a 6.4 oz. tube of Crest toothpaste